django-cms/djangocms-frontend/docs/source/tutorial/custom_components.rst

 .. versionadded:: 2.0

-In this tutorial, we will explore how to create custom **CMS Frontend Components**.
+In this tutorial, we will explore how to create custom **Frontend Components**.
 These are more versatile than :ref:`template_components`, but require some minimal Python coding.

 You create a custom frontend component by subclassing the ``CMSFrontendComponent`` class to